 More about us

-The Book Group is open to all, friends as well as members of the church.
+The Book Group is open to all members of the church.

 The Group meets on a Monday evening once a month to discuss a particular book, as specified in the programme.

 The format for the evenings is; a short presentation by the person who recommended the book, followed by a discussion of the issues arising.
 This is accompanied by a glass or two of wine.
 We end with coffee/tea and cake.